 Greetings!
 We hope you had an enjoyable and restful summer and are anxiously awaiting the beginning of a new school year.
-With the start of the 2018/2019 school year less than a week away, the intent of this letter is to let you know of pre-opening and opening of school activities.
+With the start of the 2019/2020 school year just a few days away, the intent of this letter is to let you know of pre-opening/opening of school activities and information.

 ATTENDANCE LINE: 440-356-3500 X4104 (24 HOUR ANSWERING MACHINE)